Gamealition/Titanic/README.md

 Titanic has trouble with:

+* Smooth rides; Titanic works by setting velocity on ridden boats.
+This interrupts momentum on the client side, making movement jerky or unpredictable.
+* When entering a water ramp, it takes a while before a ridden boat jumps up to the surface
 * Keeping players attached; if a boat has been underwater too long, the client will force a dismount.
 This cannot be solved by cancelling `VehicleExitEvent` as there is no reliable way to tell when a player is intentionally dismounting.
-* Smooth rides; Titanic works by setting velocity on ridden boats.
-This interrupts momentum on the client side, making movement jerky or unpredictable.
 * Waterfalls/elevators; sometimes boats may shoot too far up too fast, or shoot through the water
+* Sometimes, riding on a boat that runs aground from current gets stuck in a rapid up and down client-side movement

 # Dev notes